Db2-DTE-POC/wxddemo/docs/wxd-datasets.md

 ```

 This command will copy the `myfile.csv` file into the `Downloads` directory of the watsonx user.
 Once the data has been copied, you can use the MinIO interface to create a new Bucket and import the data into the bucket.
 At that point you can use the watsonx.data UI to catalog the data.

+See the section on [Minio usage](wxd-minio.md#using-the-minio-console-ui) for details of how MinIO works.
+An example of creating a new bucket can be found in the [Object Storage](wxd-objectstore.md#create-new-bucket-in-minio) section.

+Once you have loaded your data into the storage bucket, you will need to catalog this data into the watsonx.data system.

 ## Great Outdoors Company